Canada thumps Jamaica 9-0 to advance to semi-finals of CONCACAF Olympic qualification | paNOW | Prince Albert, Saskatchewan - Mash Viral

 History is also on the Canadian side.
 Canada is always 21-1-2 against Mexico and is unbeaten in its last 13 meetings (11-0-2).
 However, the only loss – a 2-1 decision in March 2004 – was a costly loss, denying Canadian women a trip to the 2004 Olympic Games.

 Desiree Scott, on the occasion of her 150th cap, led Canada as captain in the absence of Sinclair.
-It marked the third start as skipper for the 32-year-old midfielder of Winnipeg, who will be the fifth Canadian to reach the 150 cap milestone (along with Sinclair, Diana Matheson, Sophie Schmidt and retired Rhian Wilkinson).
+It marked the third start as skipper for the 32-year-old midfielder from Winnipeg, who will be the fifth Canadian to reach the 150 cap milestone (with Sinclair, Diana Matheson, Schmidt and retired Rhian Wilkinson).

 Heiner-Moller made five other changes to his starting line-up and introduced goalie Stephanie Labbe, defender Allysha Chapman and attackers Rose, Huitema and Beckie.